bitrise-io/devcenter/_articles/reviews/ios-code-signing-troubleshooting-draft.md

 Let's look into what you can do to make sure code signing works!

-### The _Xcode Archive & Export for iOS_ Step fails
+## The _Xcode Archive & Export for iOS_ Step fails

 If the Step fails, check the logs.
 If you see the message: `Code signing error` then this guide can hopefully help you find the solution!

 ![](/img/archive_fail.png)

 Most of the time, this error means your project is missing either the correct .p12 certificate file or the correct provisioning profile - or the `Select method for export` input of the Step is set incorrectly.

-Here's what you can do:
+### Manual provisioning

+If you manually upload your provisioning profiles and use the `Certificate and profile installer` Step to install your code signing files, read on.

+If you use the `iOS Auto Provision` Step, skip to [Automatic provisioning](/code-signing/ios-code-signing/ios-code-signing-troubleshooting/).

 1. Check that you have both a .p12 certificate and a provisioning profile uploaded to Bitrise.